Joanna KeelMay 22, 2024

 Engage

 A great way to give candidates the information they need is through personalization — such as customized job recommendations based on their skills, experience, and location.
-If your organization delivers personalized, tailored content, talent will be better positioned to move through the process and apply.
-All of this also goes a long way in creating a powerful, memorable experience.
+If your organization delivers personalized, tailored content, talent will be better positioned to move through a unique talent journey that creates a powerful, memorable experience.

 Implementing a chatbot is an easy way to deliver tailored job recommendations, schedule interviews, and answer FAQs to help engage potential candidates at any hour of the day.
 This also provides job seekers with a resource that can interact with to learn more about your organization before starting an application.

 Starting an application is a big step for candidates.
 Submitting a completed one is even bigger.
-Before getting started, candidates need to know what they're getting themselves into, including:
+Before getting started, candidates need to know what they're getting themselves into.

 • How long will it take?